 With public awareness now high around fire safety, the glazing component of structures is more important than ever as fire-resistant glass is an important requirement on many projects.

-Technology has progressed rapidly in recent years in terms of the ability of glazing to stand up to fire for extended periods of time.
 Alongside this, the use of larger pane sizes can now be used in settings at risk of fire, and can deliver high levels of clarity, while maintaining the required safety levels.

 With this in mind, it’s essential that architects and specifiers know how to specify fire-resistant glazing.